 Based on feedback, switch to a new, Python-compatible syntax.
 Also change the development focus to optional type checking on top of a standard Python implementation instead of on building a new compiler and VM.

 Schedule: Jul 2013 [DONE]

 Add support for Python 2.7 and potentially earlier Python versions.
 These are still very widely used and will likely remain so for at least several years.

-Support more efficient modular/incremental type checking.
+Support more efficient, incremental type checking.
 After a code edit, mypy should only check modules affected by that change instead of the whole program.
 This will be useful especially for large projects.

 Disallow any major syntax or language changes that break a lot of code.

 These tasks have not been scheduled yet (in no particular order):